Just-Some-Bots/MusicBot/_docs/using/commands.md

     Reload or save aliases from/to the config file.
 {% endhighlight %}
 <strong>Description:</strong><br>
 Allows management of aliases from discord.
-To see aliases use the help command.
+To see aliases use the help command.<br>

 </details>

 <details>